-I now remembered the countless times my mother and father fed me, caring so much for me and how much effort they put into making sure I was appropriately nourished.
+I remembered the countless times my mother and father fed me, caring so much for me, and how much effort they put into making sure I was appropriately nourished.
 They wanted me to thrive, to grow into a good and healthy man.
 For a moment, I felt a deep sadness because, at the time, I could not look beyond the regularity of the mundane to acknowledge their efforts.
-This day, looking at my soup, I recognized their love, and I was moved to offer a prayer of thanks for them from the deepest part of my heart.
-So much was given and given freely.
+That day, gazing at my soup, I was able to recognize their love, and I was moved to offer a prayer of thanks for them from the deepest part of my heart.
+They gave me so much, expecting nothing in return.

-Then I remembered the many times when I was sick or lonely and the many who went out of their way to bring me a simple bowl of soup.
+I remembered the many times I was sick or lonely and the many dear souls who went out of their way to bring me food and companionship.
 Oh Lord, there was so much love there too!

-I remembered all the times we, my wife and I, have fed our children and how we aimed to nourish them.
-Soup is not their thing, but we tried to provide them food that would help them thrive.
-Yes, there was real thought and intent, a beautiful mindfulness behind the actions.
+I remembered how my wife and I have fed our children and how we aimed to nourish them.
+Soup is not their thing, but we tried to provide them food to help them thrive.
+Yes, there was always real thought and intent, a beautiful mindfulness behind our actions.

-Remembering all this, I could not help but shed a few tears at the table… for I recognized the true love present there.
+Remembering all this, I could not help but shed a few tears at the table… for I recognized that true love was present there.

-Our Lord Jesus loves us so much that He left nourishment for us along our way to Heaven.
-He has left us the recipe for love, which is to share in His bread and wine, the true Flesh and Blood of the Lamb of God.
-We are to share this with our brothers and sisters.
-When we share of this simple yet majestic banquet, we are united in love to all of His body, the members of the Church.
+Our Lord Jesus loves us so much that He has left himself as nourishment for us along our way to Heaven.
+He has left us the recipe for receiving His love, which is to share in His bread and wine, the true Flesh and Blood of the Lamb of God.
+We are to share this selflessly with our brothers and sisters.
+When we share of this simple yet majestic banquet, we are united in love to all of His mystical body, the members of the Church.

-After so many times of doing this, it is true that in our minds, Mass may become part of the regularity of the mundane.
+After so many times attending Mass, it is possible that for some of us, its perceived value could become diluted within the regularity of the mundane.
 We must fight this!
 Every time we receive our Lord, we are precisely what we are called to be, one with Him who loves us.
 Each time we receive Him must become a landmark moment in our lives, a memory to cherish, a treasure of grace to go back to.
-It is worth of shedding a tear or two.
+It is more than worth of shedding a tear or two.

 That day at the table, I re-lived so many loving memories that my heart became mush.
-With tearful eyes, I looked at my wife and my children and was overwhelmed with the thought of how many more meals I will get to cook for them or how many more times we will be sharing together at the table.
-Any table that we share is now in my heart a table of love, a table of plenty.
+With tearful eyes, I looked at my wife and children and was overwhelmed with the thought of how many more meals I will get to cook for them or how many more times we will be sharing together at the table.
+Any table that we share is now in my heart a table of plenty, a table of love.